marcosvm13/blog/_posts/2021-04-15-q-as-an-impure-functional-language.md

 As a pure and total functional programmer you might be missing the part of the algebra that corresponds to the `Nil` (or empty list) case.
 In fact, `over` would return `()` when we pass an empty list as second argument.
 This value represents the empty list and I guess we could map it as a kind of Scala's `()`, which corresponds to the unique instance for the *Unit* type.
 So, to a certain extent, we could consider that `(+/)` returns either `()` or the greatest value, the dynamic poor man's type for `Either[Unit, Float]`, [isomorphic to the `Option` type](https://bartoszmilewski.com/2015/01/13/simple-algebraic-data-types/).
 The Scala version simply raises an exception when `reduce` is invoked from an empty list.
-To make things safer, `over` can take an additional argument to contemplate the `Nil` case as well, as we show in the following snippet:
+To make things safer, `over` can take an additional argument to take the `Nil` case into account as well, as we show in the following snippet:
 ```q
 q)0|/prices
 999.9987